 — make every effort to provide a first working draft for discussion, or shall at least provide an outline of such a working draft;

-— nominate a project leader;
+— nominate a Project Leader;

 — discuss the proposal with the committee leadership prior to submitting the appropriate form, in order to decide on an appropriate development track (based on market needs) and draft a project plan including key milestones and the proposed date of the first meeting.

-The form shall be submitted to the office of the CEO or to the secretariat of the relevant committee for proposals within the scope of an existing committee.
+The form shall be submitted to the Office of the CEO or to the secretariat of the relevant committee for proposals within the scope of an existing committee.

-The office of the CEO or the relevant committee chair and secretariat shall ensure that the proposal is properly developed in accordance with ISO and IEC requirements (see Annex C) and provides sufficient information to support informed decision making by National Bodies.
+The Office of the CEO or the relevant committee Chair and secretariat shall ensure that the proposal is properly developed in accordance with ISO and IEC requirements (see Annex C) and provides sufficient information to support informed decision making by National Bodies.

-The office of the CEO or the relevant committee chair and secretariat shall also assess the relationship of the proposal to existing work, and may consult interested parties, including the technical management board or committees conducting related existing work.
+The Office of the CEO or the relevant committee Chair and secretariat shall also assess the relationship of the proposal to the scope of the committee, existing work, and may consult interested parties, including the technical management board, its advisory groups or committees conducting related existing work.
 If necessary, an ad hoc group may be established to examine the proposal.
 Any review of proposals should not exceed 2 weeks.

-In all cases, the office of the CEO or the relevant committee chair and secretariat may also add comments and recommendations to the proposal form.
+In all cases, the Office of the CEO or the relevant committee Chair and secretariat may also add comments and recommendations to the proposal form.

 See Annex K. for new work item proposals for project committees.

-Copies of the completed form shall be circulated to the members of the technical committee or subcommittee for P-member ballot and to the O-members and liaison members for information.
+Copies of the completed form shall be circulated to the members of the committee for P-member ballot and to the O-members and liaison members for information.

 The proposed date of availability of the publication shall be indicated on the form.